leventemo/lvnt/src/pages/about.md

 title: "About"
 ---

 I've been dipping a toe in web development for a while now and I've decided to set up this digital garden.
 Hope to see it bear some fruit.
+Or veg?

 <div>
   <img src="/assets/dev.svg" class="sm:w-1/2 mx-auto" alt="coding dev illustration">